Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

    ```
 ### 2.4 Understanding implementation of the recommendation service

 Recommendation service implements RAG pattern using Semantic Kernel SDK.
 The details of the implementation are captured in the Jupyter notebook in the folder miyagi/sandbox/usecases/rag/dotnet.
-You can open the notebook in VSCode and run the cells to understand the implementation.
+You can open the notebook in VSCode and run the cells to understand step by step details of how the Recommendation Service is implemented.
+Pay special attention to how RAG pattern is implemented using Semantic Kernel.
 Select kernel as .NET Interactive in the top right corner of the notebook.

 ### 2.5 Run myagi frontend locally